How difficult is it to Extricate a Specific Project and port it into a Separate Redmine Instance(Install)?

 Is there an easy way to do this?

-RE: How difficult is it to Extricate a Specific Project and port it into a Separate Redmine Instance(Install)? - Added by Thomas Lecavelier about 14 years ago
+RE: How difficult is it to Extricate a Specific Project and port it into a Separate Redmine Instance(Install)? - Added by Thomas Lecavelier over 14 years ago

 Happy to see that you still are pleased with your redmine :)